aarondcohen/id128/README.md

 ### version
 Return the version as encoded in the id.
 Should be 4.

+## Byte Format
+Format `rrrr rrrr rrrr vrrr trrr rrrr rrrr rrrr` where:
+- `r` is 4 bits of random
+- `v` is 4 bits of the version
+- `t` is 2 bits of the variant followed by 2 bits of random

 # UuidNil
 ```es6
 const { UuidNil } = require('id128');